emanuelegiunta/snarks_comparison/README.md

     $ python optimiser.py -a -ld 6 -hd 8 -v
     $ python optimiser.py -l -ld 6 -hd 8 -v
 ```
 Which instructs the program to perform a comparison with respect to Aurora/Ligero for the number of constranints from 2^6 to 2^8 (inclusive) and turn the verbose flag on.
-By `-a` with `-ta` instead of producing a .csv file will print on screen the parameters that minimises costs in each case.
+By replacing `-a` with `-ta` instead of producing a .csv file it will print on screen the parameters that minimises costs in each case.
 For more informations on the optional flags
 ```
     $ python optimiser.py -help
 ```